 Director Jon Favreau was smart not to overpopulate or complicate the movie and just set it up for RDJ’s virtual “One Man Show” that completely drives the film.
 True, the expense needed to have Downey Jr. in Avenger-related films thereafter can make for a producer’s nightmare, but after watching Iron Man one can see why Disney and Marvel have developed his character into a cornerstone of the franchise and a reason why he has been worth every penny to the series.

-3. The Avengers (2012, $623.3 mil domestic/1.519 billion worldwide)- The first grand vision of Marvel aligning up all of its Phase One elements into one blockbuster film, this is one star studded film that actually lives up to all the hype given by all the films that preceded it in the series.
-Faced with the destruction of New York by Thor’s much familiar nemesis Loki and legions of his new found galactic troops, the Avengers look to get past their personal differences with each other to assemble together to fend off the alien horde.
-While the movie’s decision on how to portray Hawkeye (Jeremy Renner) may have not been the best for his character’s popularity long term, director Joss Whedon scores where it counts the most in its truly engaging and fun battle sequences which at the time set the benchmark for large scale superhero conflict that today still holds up with every viewing.
+5. The Avengers (2012, $623.3 mil domestic/1.519 billion worldwide)- The first grand vision of Marvel aligning up all of its Phase One element into one blockbuster film, this is one star-studded film that actually lives up to all the hype given by all the films that preceded it in the series.
+Faced with the destruction of New York by Thor’s much familiar nemesis Loki and legions of his newfound galactic troops, the Avengers look to get past their personal differences with each other to assemble together to fend off the alien horde.
+While the movie’s decision on how to portray Hawkeye (Jeremy Renner) may have not been the best for his character’s popularity long-term, director Joss Whedon scores where it counts the most in its truly engaging and fun battle sequences which at the time set the benchmark for large-scale superhero conflicts that today still holds up with every viewing.

 Ever following the righteous path, Cap along with Black Widow (Scarlett Johansson, in yet another instance that her character deserves her own movie) and Falcon (Anthony Mackie) try to overcome all the odds and an enigmatic assassin (Sebastian Shaw) to save millions of people from getting exterminated.
 Kudos to directors the Russo brothers for not only reminding us of the greatness of acting legend Robert Redford but coming up with a story that combines so many quality elements while still making The First Avenger even more relevant watching it in hindsight today.

-So that’s one reviewer’s take on the highs and lows so far in the Marvel Cinematic Universe as we look forward to not only a grand introduction to the world of Steven Strange but also the unfolding of all the events and signs pointing to all encompassing Infinity Wars when it hits the big screen in 2018.
-What’s your take on this comic movie box office franchise juggernaut?
-Let us know in the comments, on our social media or send us an e-mail to firstname.lastname@example.org because we would love to know what your thoughts are on all things Marvel.
+So that’s one reviewer’s take on the highs and lows so far in the Marvel Cinematic Universe as we look forward to more of the continuing Marvel Cinematic Universe as it continues to unfold well into the next decade.
+What’s your take on this comic book movie box office franchise juggernaut?
+Let us know in the comments, on our social media or send us an e-mail to email@example.com because we would love to know what your thoughts are on all things Marvel.